um-pdavila/acs_docs/docs/pegasus/soft/matlab.rst

     % Distributed Computing Toolbox (DCT)
     % Example: Print datestamp within a parallel "parfor" loop
     %==============================================================
-    %% Create a parallel pool of MatlabWorkers on the current working node: parpool('local',16);
+    %% Create a parallel pool of workers on the current working node: parpool('local',16);
     % The test loop size
     N = 40;